Settled and Safe

 When designing Settled and Safe, we recognised that family violence is an issue for everyone.
 Through Settled and Safe, we gained valuable information about the barriers faced by members of newly emerging communities when accessing legal information or legal assistance.

-We have developed a training package for legal service providers and organisations engaging with newly emerging communities to deliver legal information.
+We have developed a training package for legal service providers to engage with organisations who assist newly emerging communities.

 Read more about the Settled and Safe training.

 Organisations that have participated in the project include: